On the stable Hopf invariant: Introduction

 For applications to surgery theory, it is useful to generalize the above to the $\pi$-equivariant setting, where $\pi$ is any discrete group.
 Let $A$ and $B$ be based $\pi$-CW complexes such that the action is free away from the basepoint.
 In this instance, we have an {\it equivariant stable Hopf invariant}

 where $\{A,B\}_\pi := [A,Q(B)]_{\pi}$ denotes the abelian group of homotopy classes of stable equivariant maps $A\to B$.

 \begin{bigadd} The equivariant stable Hopf invariant $H^\pi$ possesses properties (i)-(iv).
-Furthemore, the $\pi$-equivariant analog of Corollary \ref{bigcor:coincide} holds: In the metastable range, $f\in \{A,B\}_{\pi}$ destabilizes to $[A,B]_\pi$ if and only if $H^\pi(f)$ is trivial. \end{bigadd}
+Furthermore, the $\pi$-equivariant analog of Corollary \ref{bigcor:coincide} holds: In the metastable range, $f\in \{A,B\}_{\pi}$ destabilizes to $[A,B]_\pi$ if and only if $H^\pi(f)$ is trivial. \end{bigadd}